vivekteega/flowallet-testnet/README.md

 #### request options
  * `receiverID` - receiver FLO ID of the data.
 ReceiverID is always a single value in our cloud design.
 If this is not specified, the admin ID will be taken as receiverID
  * `senderIDs` - array of senderIDs.
 This must be in an array even if a single senderID is requested
- * `application` - application of the data
+ * `application` - name of the application for which the object data is intended
- * `comment` - comment of the data
+ * `comment` - comment for the object data
  * `lowerVectorClock` - VC from which the data is to be requested
  * `upperVectorClock` - VC till which the data is to be requested
  * `atVectorClock` - VC at which the data is to requested
  * `mostRecent` - boolean (true: request only the recent data matching the pattern.
 Just the last one.)

-Note: The output is available in floGlobals.appObjects[objectName] after request Object Data promise is resolved
+The output is available in floGlobals.appObjects[objectName] after request Object Data promise is resolved

-Note: Type field is never used while RESET, UPDATE or REQUEST operations in Object Data.
+Type field is never used while RESET, UPDATE or REQUEST operations in Object Data.
 Type field is internally blocked for Object Data.

+Application field is used by the Cloud to judge whether this message should be deleted after 7 days, or stored permanently.
+Developers should be careful not to change value of application field if the default value enables the message to be stored permanently.
+Currently messages sent from subadmins for applications notified by the cloud in the FLO Blockchain are stored permanently.
+So do not change application field as a caution.
+Use the comment field.

 ## 6. APPLICATION DATA PARAMETERS, OPTIONS AND EXPLANATIONS